Healthy Homes Assessment Homedale

 Homedale Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory in all Homedale and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is required in all Homedale and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.
+• Property managers and landlords are required to keep records of their the conformance to any Healthy Homes Standards that apply or will be applied to your rental home.

 From July 1st 2021

-• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 From July 1st 2023

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes